Meet the Smiths

 My name is Amy

-Trudging down the trenches of parenting with one, then two, then three young children jolted me to an awareness that motherhood sparks all sorts of uncharted emotions: some heart-warming and wonderful, others not so much.
+Trudging down the trenches of parenting with one, then two, then three young children jolted me to an awareness that motherhood sparks all sorts of uncharted emotions: some heart-warming and wonderful, others exhausting and overwhelming.

 While I thoroughly enjoyed many moments as a new mother, I also started to identify a few challenging issues: